smaicas-org/Dnj.Colab/Samples/MAUI/FILESYSTEMACCESS/Dnj.Colab.Samples.FileSystemAccess.Abstractions/README.md

 C#, HTML, CSS

 ## DESCRIPTION
-This is a sample that shows how to integrate File Disclaimer Component from Dnj.Colab.Samples.FileDisclaimer.RCL in a MAUI app as Sample to auto generate disclaimer text in specified files by file extension.
+This is a sample that shows how to access FileSystem in MAUI file to file and by folder.
+Also implements aproximation of time calculation in memory usage and local filesystem access.

 ## LICENSE
 [GPL3](https://github.com/smaicas-org/Dnj.Colab/blob/dev/LICENSE)